esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 > {: .output}
 {: .solution}

-Of the reads that were filtered
+Of the 10% of reads that were filtered from the data set `SRR11955102`, why were most of them filtered?

+> ## Solution
-It looks like most of the reads that ended up getting removed from either data set were removed were removed because they were too low quality (average Phred score < 32).
-Keep scrolling through the HTML reports to see other diagnostic figures and tables.
+> It looks like most of the reads that ended up getting removed from either data set were removed were removed because they were too low quality (average Phred score < 32).
+> We can tell this by looking again at the `Filtering Result` section, and seeing that about 9.2% out of the roughly 10% of the reads removed were removed as `Reads with low quality`.
+{: .solution}

-What are some of the main things we can learn from this plot of the quality of the **Forward** reads of the `SRR11954102` BEFORE they were filtered?
+What are some of the main things we can learn from this plot of the quality of the **Forward** reads of the `SRR11954102` **BEFORE** they were filtered?

 <img src="{{ page.root }}/fig/SRR11954102_before.png" alt="Fastp graph of pre-filtered read quality along the length of a read for SRR11954102">